open-risk/open_risk_taxonomy/README.md

 The taxonomy consists of a set of files in declarative format (currently JSON)

 The taxonomy is also used as one of the organizing principles for entries in the [Open Risk Manual](https://www.openrisk.eu/risk_manual/Risk_Taxonomy)
 Other risk management uses may well be possible.

-## Resources

-An interactive exploration of the taxonomy is available [here](https://www.openrisk.eu/risktaxonomy/index.php) .

 ## Further reading